Beat the Heat in NYC: Heat Wave Indoor Activities and Outdoor Cool Fun

 As summer weather begins to sizzle, families are searching for ways to beat the heat in New York City.
-There's no denying that the heat and humidity can get under the skin of even the most tropical-weather-loving New Yorker.
+There's no denying the heat and humidity can get under the skin of even the most tropical-weather-loving New Yorker.
 To beat the heat, my kids (and my inner child) insist any outing includes water, industrial-strength air conditioning, or a visit to a local ice cream parlor.

-While we enjoy hitting our local public pool and running around the sprinklers (oh yes, I get in there, too), lately we've been longing for more diverse destinations.
-That inspired us to round up our favorite ways to cool off in New York City.
+While we enjoy hitting NYC's FREE public pools and running around the sprinklers (oh yes, I get in there, too), lately, we've been longing for more diverse destinations.
+That inspired us to round up 50 ways to beat the heat in New York City this summer.

 Sign up for our FREE newsletters to get posts like this delivered to your inbox.

 Our list includes a variety of destinations; some are brand-new, while others are old standbys.
 We've included outdoor spots like extra-special water playgrounds, awesome pools, splashy boat rides, and indoor havens such as kid-friendly museums.
 Many of our suggestions are FREE, and we even included exceptional frozen-treat spots so you can indulge in ice cream and more.
 Without further ado, 50 spots to beat the heat in NYC.